 Dimethylaminoethanol is a close structural analog of choline, an essential nutrient.
 Dietary supplements containing dimethylaminoethanol bitartrate, a salt of dimethylaminoethanol, are marketed to improve memory and general cognitive function due to the ability of dimethylaminoethanol to increase levels of acetylcholine in the brain.
-Human exposure to dimethylaminoethanol may also occur through occupational and industrial routes (e.g., spray painting, beverage can lacquering, etc.).
-Dimethylaminoethanol was nominated by the National Institute of Environmental Health Sciences (NIEHS) for toxicologic characterization due to concerns for widespread human exposure through its use in industrial and consumer products.
-Due to limited literature indicating that dimethylaminoethanol may be a teratogen and reproductive toxicant and the possibility for widespread exposure to the salt form of dimethylaminoethanol (dimethylaminoethanol bitartrate) as a dietary supplement in women of childbearing age, the National Toxicology Program (NTP) conducted prenatal developmental toxicology studies in Sprague Dawley (Hsd:Sprague Dawley SD) rats.
+Human exposure to dimethylaminoethanol may also occur through occupational and industrial routes (e.g., spray painting, beverage can lacquering).
+Dimethylaminoethanol was nominated by the National Institute of Environmental Health Sciences (NIEHS) for toxicological characterization due to concerns for widespread human exposure through its use in industrial and consumer products.
+Because of the limited literature indicating that dimethylaminoethanol could be a teratogen and reproductive toxicant and because of the possibility for widespread exposure to the salt form of dimethylaminoethanol (dimethylaminoethanol bitartrate) as a dietary supplement in women of childbearing age, the National Toxicology Program (NTP) conducted prenatal developmental toxicology studies in Sprague Dawley (Hsd:Sprague Dawley SD) rats.
 In these studies, time-mated female rats received dimethylaminoethanol bitartrate in sterile water by gavage from implantation on gestation day (GD) 6 to the day before expected parturition (GD 20).
-In order to identify dose levels that would appropriately challenge the model system, dimethylaminoethanol bitartrate-related maternal and fetal toxicity was examined in the dose range-finding study followed by the prenatal developmental toxicity study.
+To identify dose levels that would appropriately challenge the model system, dimethylaminoethanol bitartrate-related maternal and fetal toxicity were examined in the dose range-finding study followed by the prenatal developmental toxicity study.

 The number of pregnant animals, mean number of corpora lutea, implantations, litter size, live fetuses per litter, and fetal sex ratio were similar across all treatment groups.

 External and visceral malformations were limited to common background findings and singular or sporadic incidences.
 There were no observed incidences of fetal head, specifically brain, abnormalities.
 Skeletal malformations and variations occurred predominantly in the ribs.
-A significant increase in the incidence of total, short thoracolumbar ribs (a variation) was observed in the 1,000 mg/kg group, along with a significant positive trend.
-Additionally, there was a significant increase in the number of supernumerary sites, or ossification sites, in the skull in 1,000 mg/kg fetuses as well as a significant positive trend across all groups.
-These effects may be reversible (supernumerary ribs) or of uncertain biological significance (supernumerary sites in the skull); however, in the absence of maternal toxicity or effects on fetal body weight, the increased incidences of extra ossification sites in two separate locations, each occurring through two different skeletal developmental pathways, suggest that these effects may be related to dimethylaminoethanol bitartrate exposure.
+A significant increase in the incidence of absent innominate artery (a variation) and total, short thoracolumbar ribs (a variation) was observed in the 1,000 mg/kg group, along with a significant positive trend.
+Additionally, there was a significant increase in the number of supernumerary sites, or ossification sites, in the skull in 1,000 mg/kg fetuses as well as a significant positive trend across all exposed groups.
+These effects might be reversible (supernumerary ribs) or of uncertain biological significance (supernumerary sites in the skull); however, in the absence of maternal toxicity or effects on fetal body weight, the increased incidences of extra ossification sites in two separate locations, each occurring through two different skeletal developmental pathways, suggest that these effects could be related to dimethylaminoethanol bitartrate exposure.